 - Download whole manual 399 Kb (PDF of 2009 edition, 2023 to follow)

-The online edition of this guide was updated in December 2015.
+The online edition of the rest of this resource was updated in January 2021.

 Community involvement in HIV research is important.
-Advocates have always argued for active patient and community representation and involvement at all stages of our health care, including research.
+Advocates have always argued for active participant and community representation and involvement at all stages of our health care, including research.

-This includes being involved on the type of research and the design of trials.
+This includes being involved on the type of research and the design of studies.
 It helps make sure that:

-- All patients receive at least the current standard-of-care treatment
+- All participants receive at least the current standard-of-care treatment.

-- We are able to follow both enrolment and how the trial is run
+- We are able to follow both enrolment and how the study is run.

 Information about how we produced this guide and the importance of using language that is direct and easy to understand.

-This includes information on how to write non technical medical information that may be useful as a resource for other organisations.
+This includes information on how to write non technical medical information.
+This might be useful as a guide for other organisations.